 Disclaimer: This post was written in 2012 and covers the Exadata X2 model.
-I have no plans to update it to cover the new X3 system, so please be aware that the information below may no longer be up to date.
+I have no plans to update it to cover the later models, so please be aware that the information below is no longer be up to date.

 Exadata Hybrid Columnar Compression (HCC) is a feature introduced in Oracle Database 11g Release 2 which Oracle only allows to be used on Exadata storage, Pillar Axiom storage systems and Sun ZFS storage appliances.
 Oracle claims that HCC allows “10x to 50x compression for most datasets” and can give 3x to 5x reductions in storage footprint over EMC and NetApp solutions.